Ferratauris/hugo/content/en/linux/lpic-1/4-linux-as-a-vm.md

 ---
-title: "Linux as a VM"
+title: "4 Linux as a VM"
 date: 2021-12-16T18:10:06+02:00
 description: "We are taking a look at the things we need to know when running Linux as a VM"
 draft: false